AltaPay/plugin-shopify/wiki.md

 ![shopify_manage_AltaPay_Omni](/Docs/configuration/shopify_manage_AltaPay_Omni_updated.png)

-- If AltaPay Omni is not displayed, select the **Choose alternative payment** buttont, and select AltaPay Omni from the list
+- If AltaPay Omni is not displayed, select the **Choose alternative payment** button, and select AltaPay Omni from the list
 5. The account information is displayed.
 6. Key in the Shopify Shop name and AltaPay API password, and then select the payment methods that you support.
 7. Select the payment icons that you want to display with AltaPay payment method on checkout page.